Cohu, Inc. (NASDAQ:COHU) Shares Sold by Great West Life Assurance Co. Can

 Great West Life Assurance Co.
-Can lowered its position in Cohu, Inc. (NASDAQ:COHU) by 10.8% during the third quarter, according to its most recent filing with the SEC.
-The institutional investor owned 46,518 shares of the semiconductor company’s stock after selling 5,623 shares during the period.
+Can lowered its stake in Cohu, Inc. (NASDAQ:COHU) by 10.8% during the third quarter, according to its most recent 13F filing with the SEC.
+The firm owned 46,518 shares of the semiconductor company’s stock after selling 5,623 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in Cohu were worth $798,000 at the end of the most recent quarter.
+Can’s holdings in Cohu were worth $798,000 as of its most recent filing with the SEC.

-A number of other hedge funds have also recently made changes to their positions in the business.
-Nisa Investment Advisors LLC bought a new stake in shares of Cohu in the third quarter worth $36,000.
-BNP Paribas Arbitrage SA boosted its stake in shares of Cohu by 327.6% during the third quarter.
-BNP Paribas Arbitrage SA now owns 10,351 shares of the semiconductor company’s stock valued at $178,000 after purchasing an additional 7,930 shares in the last quarter.
-Advisor Group Holdings Inc. boosted its stake in Cohu by 81.2% in the second quarter.
-Advisor Group Holdings Inc. now owns 10,774 shares of the semiconductor company’s stock valued at $186,000 after acquiring an additional 4,827 shares in the last quarter.
-PNC Financial Services Group Inc. boosted its stake in Cohu by 6.4% in the second quarter.
-PNC Financial Services Group Inc. now owns 16,170 shares of the semiconductor company’s stock valued at $281,000 after acquiring an additional 977 shares in the last quarter.
-Finally, Tudor Investment Corp Et Al boosted its stake in Cohu by 10.5% in the second quarter.
-Tudor Investment Corp Et Al now owns 16,858 shares of the semiconductor company’s stock valued at $292,000 after acquiring an additional 1,596 shares in the last quarter.
-Institutional investors own 84.32% of the company’s stock.
+A number of other institutional investors also recently added to or reduced their stakes in the stock.
+State Street Corp boosted its stake in shares of Cohu by 1.0% during the 3rd quarter.
+State Street Corp now owns 1,364,058 shares of the semiconductor company’s stock valued at $23,435,000 after purchasing an additional 13,153 shares in the last quarter.
+California Public Employees Retirement System boosted its stake in shares of Cohu by 17.3% during the second quarter.
+California Public Employees Retirement System now owns 91,255 shares of the semiconductor company’s stock valued at $1,582,000 after purchasing an additional 13,480 shares in the last quarter.
+State of Tennessee Treasury Department boosted its stake in Cohu by 12.3% in the third quarter.
+State of Tennessee Treasury Department now owns 21,778 shares of the semiconductor company’s stock valued at $374,000 after acquiring an additional 2,391 shares in the last quarter.
+ClariVest Asset Management LLC acquired a new stake in Cohu in the third quarter valued at approximately $427,000.
+Finally, Charles Schwab Investment Management Inc. boosted its stake in Cohu by 10.3% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 281,720 shares of the semiconductor company’s stock valued at $4,886,000 after acquiring an additional 26,377 shares in the last quarter.
+84.32% of the stock is currently owned by hedge funds and other institutional investors.

-Several equities research analysts have weighed in on the stock.
-BidaskClub upgraded shares of Cohu from a “sell” rating to a “hold” rating in a research note on Friday, October 9th.
-Zacks Investment Research raised shares of Cohu from a “hold” rating to a “buy” rating and set a $26.00 price target for the company in a report on Tuesday, November 3rd.
-Craig Hallum raised their target price on shares of Cohu from $33.00 to $45.00 in a report on Wednesday, December 2nd.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of Cohu from $38.00 to $43.00 in a report on Thursday, December 17th.
-Finally, Needham & Company LLC raised their target price on shares of Cohu from $30.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, December 3rd.
-Two equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-Cohu currently has a consensus rating of “Buy” and an average price target of $35.88.
+In other Cohu news, VP Pascal Ronde sold 41,906 shares of Cohu stock in a transaction on Tuesday, November 3rd.
+The shares were sold at an average price of $23.00, for a total value of $963,838.00.
+Also, CFO Jeffrey D. Jones sold 19,945 shares of Cohu stock in a transaction on Monday, November 9th.
+The shares were sold at an average price of $23.77, for a total transaction of $474,092.65.
+Following the completion of the transaction, the chief financial officer now directly owns 241,157 shares of the company’s stock, valued at approximately $5,732,301.89.
+The disclosure for this sale can be found here.
+Insiders sold 127,804 shares of company stock valued at $3,414,590 in the last ninety days.
+3.07% of the stock is owned by corporate insiders.

 COHU opened at $45.61 on Wednesday.
 Cohu, Inc. has a fifty-two week low of $8.89 and a fifty-two week high of $46.15.
 The company has a debt-to-equity ratio of 0.70, a quick ratio of 2.09 and a current ratio of 3.03.
 The company has a fifty day moving average of $36.84 and a two-hundred day moving average of $23.40.
 The stock has a market capitalization of $1.91 billion, a price-to-earnings ratio of -41.09 and a beta of 1.79.